MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 Now for the fun part: Let's say "Hello" to your bot in a one-on-one chat.

 1. In Teams, select **More** :::image type="icon" source="../assets/icons/teams-client-more.png"::: on the left side.
-1. Locate and select the bot you just sideloaded.<br/>
+1. Locate and choose the bot you just sideloaded.<br/>
    :::image type="content" source="../assets/images/build-your-first-app/bot-teams-access.png" alt-text="Illustration showing where you access your bot in Teams.":::
 1. In the compose box, send a `Hello` message.